 The French stand out as a nation that knew how to seriously deal with collaborators.
-Renowned photographer, Henri Cartier-Bresson, graphically illustrated their reaction eye-witnessto their own collaborators immediately following the war.
+Renowned photographer, Henri Cartier-Bresson, graphically illustrated their reaction, eye-witness photographs of actions against their own collaborators, immediately following Liberation.

-Certainly the Nazis were capable of carrying out the final solution without the aid of willing collaborators; but these despicables greatly eased the task.
+Certainly the Nazis were capable of carrying out the final solution without the aid of willing collaborators.
+However these despicables greatly eased the task.
 Accompanied to a gas chamber disguised as a shower by a landsman, a fellow Jew from your district or town, speaking your dialect of Yiddish or Hungarian, certainly abetted the German ruse.

-Or should we hold these capos directly guilty of murder? or murder by association?
+Should we hold these capos directly guilty of murder? or murder by association?
 They are certainly guilty of raising their hand against a fellow Jew, watching his blood flow freely on the ground like a dead dog.
-The latter, in and of itself, is a severe Torah prohibition.
+The latter, in and of itself, is a severe Tora prohibition.

 Why did they allow themselves to become involved in this way, these people whom we imagine as being fine upstanding citizens of their Jewish and secular communities before the rise of the atrocities?
 Was their partnership in Satan's dastardly work a result of a misguided belief that only their collaboration could save them? save their families, their close friends?
 Or was it because, below their veneer of prewar normality, they were always cruel individuals, seeking the glow of limelight at the expense of their fellows?